Blackburn with Darwen Borough Council: Governance

 As a unitary authority, Blackburn with Darwen Borough Council provides both district-level and county-level functions.
 Parts of the borough are covered by civil parishes, which form an additional tier of local government for their areas.
 The exceptions are the main part of the Blackburn urban area (roughly corresponding to the pre-1974 borough) and the Hoddlesden area, which are unparished.

 Political control

-The council has been under Labour majority control since 2011.
+The council went under no overall control at the 2026 election.
+Labour remains the largest party, and runs the council as a minority administration.

 Political control of the council since the 1974 reforms has been as follows: